jessepav/lacygoill-wiki-backup/python/Pitfalls.md

     (1+2j).conjugate()
     ^    ^

-# Why are some object printed differently depending on whether I use `print()` or not in an interactive Python?
+# Why are some objects printed differently depending on whether I use `print()` or not in an interactive Python shell?

-Because by  default, Python  prints the canonical  representation of  the object (see `pydoc repr`).
+Because by default, Python prints the canonical representation of an object (see `pydoc repr`).

     >>> from fractions import Fraction as F